Tutorial: Run the gravity-compensation demo

 colcon overlay, no --system-site-packages.
 You'll bring up the stack

-gravity-compensation loop that reads joint states and publishes
+external gravity-compensation loop that reads joint states and publishes

 MITCommand back over raw DDS.
 By the end you'll understand the

-Tier-3 external-client path, the REMOTE mode of the five-mode FSM,
+Tier-3 external-client path, the REMOTE control mode,

 and the difference between the torque-mode and PD-mode gravity loops.